 Here we'll explain ping in more depth, including how to measure it and how to lower your ping to reduce lag in online games.

 What is ping?

 Many people assume that a fast, responsive internet connection relies solely on a good download and upload speed, but there’s more to it than that.
 There's also ping, which is essentially a reaction time.
-If you have a ping of 98ms (milliseconds) that's the time it has taken for your computer to respond to a request by another computer.
+If you have a ping of 98ms (milliseconds) that's the time it has taken for your computer (or game console) to respond to a request by another computer.